clipperhouse/typewriter/README.md

     	app.WriteAll()
     }

-Individual [typewriters](https://github.com/clipperhouse/gen/tree/master/typewriters) register themselves to the “parent” package via their init() functions.
+Individual typewriters register themselves to the “parent” package via their init() functions.
+Have a look at one of the above typewriters to get an idea.

-This is new and in-progress.
-Feedback is welcome.